bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

 screen for at least two seconds.
 It might take longer, depending on if you need to wait for the server, but we&apos;ll have it be on the screen for two seconds at least.
-And when the two seconds are up we&apos;ll do an asynchronous function to send and get the data.
+And when the two seconds are up we&apos;ll do an asynchronous function to send and get the data.</p>

-So let&apos;s start putting this into place here.
-I&apos;m going to take out this comment, I don&apos;t really need that.
+<p>So let&apos;s start putting this into place here.
+I&apos;m going to take out
+this comment, I don&apos;t really need that.
 And then the first thing I&apos;m going to do and you&apos;re going to have to type this but I pasted it in here.
 I&apos;m going to go get my element by ID message class name show-message.
 You can actually just copy and paste that from up here, it&apos;s the same thing.
 And then I&apos;m going to set the inner HTML to feedback message square bracket 4.
-Which again up here is our last one here, zero, one, two, three, four, preloader, the class loading-dot.
+Which again up here is our last one here, zero, one, two, three, four, preloader, the class loading-dot.</p>

-It&apos;s actually a div Inside of a div that creates that animation, go look at the spinner CSS to see how it actually works if you want to.
+<p>It&apos;s actually a div Inside of a div that creates that animation, go
+look at the spinner CSS to see how it actually works if you want to.
 So yeah, so that&apos;s going to be set to feedback 4 and then I&apos;m going to run setTimeout which is going to run a function.
 But now I&apos;m sticking